chrishunt/patches/README.md

 # Synthesizer Patches

-Hi, I'm [Chris Hunt](https://www.youtube.com/c/ChrisHuntTunes) and these synthesizer patches are made by me and are shared here for free so you can use them however you wish.
-Thank you for stopping by.
+Hi, I'm [Chris Hunt](https://www.youtube.com/c/ChrisHuntTunes) and these patches are made by me and shared here for you to use as you wish.
+Thanks for stopping by.

 ## Contact / Follow